Quantum State Preparation via Schmidt Spectrum Optimisation: Results

-\textbf{\textit{Overview.}} We benchmark the SSO on MPS approximations to ground states of four lattice Hamiltonians.
-We present the accuracy of the state preparation procedures in terms of the fidelity of the prepared state, defined as $F_S=|\braket{\psi_{\text{targ}}|U_S|0^{\otimes n}}|^2$ for each state preparation circuit $U_S$ computed across different numbers of layers.
-The state preparation error (infidelity) is then $\epsilon_S=1-F_S$.
-Alongside these plots we report the scaling of the bond dimension $\chi_{\text{max}}$ for the SSO and MPD algorithms using a Schmidt coefficient threshold of $\lambda_{\text{thresh}}=10^{-7}$ to truncate the bond dimension of each layer after disentangling.
+We compute MPS approximations to the ground-states of four lattice Hamiltonians via DMRG \cite{White1992DMRG,White1993DMRG}.
+Here we report the infidelity of the prepared state as

-For this shallow-depth case study, we do \textit{not} constrain the bond dimension $\chi_{\text{max}}$ of the optimised variants, meaning that $\chi_{\text{max}}\sim2^L$ for these TNO variants.
-See Section~4.5 for a more nuanced discussion around how to deal with $\chi_{\text{max}}$ in these cases, especially for deeper circuits.
-In essence, setting a maximum $\chi_{\text{max}}$ in TNO results in a coupling of a compression approximation with the optimal dynamics.
-We choose not to constraint $\chi_{\text{max}}$ for these optimised variants to prevent this coupling effect from confounding results.
+where $U_S$ is the state preparation circuit generated by the SSO algorithm.
+We also report the scaling of the maximum bond dimension $\chi_{\text{max}}$ using a Schmidt coefficient threshold of $\lambda_{\text{thresh}}=10^{-7}$ to truncate the bond dimension of each intermediate MPS after each disentangling layer.
+For this shallow-depth case study, we do not limit the intermediate bond dimension.